 It is time to schedule your appointment with your Professional Advisor to discuss your class schedule for the Fall/Spring term.
 When discussing your potential schedule, please confer with your advisor as to what classes could be potential Summer School/January Intensive options.
 If you are planning on Summer School/January Intensives, you will need to register for those classes through me.
 You will be notified when registration is open for student athletes.

-Each student athlete will have an advising hold which prevents you from registering for classes during early registration unless you have met with Sara Norman.
+Each student athlete will have an advising hold which prevents you from registering for classes during early registration unless you have met with Donna Holland.
 If you have not met with her, the hold will not be lifted, and you will be unable to participate in early registration.
 This will allow you to register for classes that are ideal for your practice schedules.

 All student athletes have an Athletic Hold (AT) on their account once they have been added to the roster of an NCAA athletic team at Liberty University.
 What does the AT Hold do?